 nil after removing it.

-As a best practice, you should set any variables to
+As a best practice, you should set the associated variable(s) to

 nil after calling